-- (i) is not interested in the subject of the school judgment; - (ii) is independently informed with respect to the subject of the school judgment to the extent the school director or senior education official reasonably believes to be appropriate under the circumstances; and - (iii) rationally believes that the school judgment is in the best interests of the school district in ensuring that each student learns to his or her intellectual capacity.
+(i) is not interested in the subject of the school judgment;

+(ii) is independently informed with respect to the subject of the school judgment to the extent the school director or senior education official reasonably believes to be appropriate under the circumstances; and a. a duty to monitor b. a duty of inquiry c. a duty to make prudent or reasonable decisions on matters that the school board or senior education official is obliged or chooses to act upon d. a duty to employ a reasonable process to make such decisions.

+(iii) rationally believes that the school judgment is in the best interests of the school district in ensuring that each student learns to his or her intellectual capacity.